cslab-hub/vizaod/README.md

 # Workflow

-Since this application is intended to be used as a verification tool for semi-supervised object detection, we assume that you want to verify the annotations that your model predicted.
-The workflow would
+Since this application is intended to be used as a verification tool for semi-supervised object detection, we assume that you want to verify the annotations that your model predicted in order to make use of approved/discarded annotations for further training steps and for evaluating your model.
+The workflow with SSODViz is depicted in the figure and description below.

-1. Train your model on an already labeled subset of the data.
+1. Use the initial annotations for first model training *initial training step* -- constructing the initial object detection model.
-2. Predict annotations for a subset of the unlabeled data.
+2. Predict annotations for a subset of the unlabeled images.
-3. Approve/discard your model's predictions using this application, 'moving' the approved annotations into your labeled dataset.
+3. Assessment of the predictions using the SSODViz tool.
+4. Adjudicating the results via a human-in-the-loop *Adjudicator*:
+    4a.
+Approving annotations, if those are correct.
+    4b.
+Discarding annotations, otherwise.
-4. Train the model on the labeled dataset containing the initial annotations and approved predictions.
+5. Merging all labeled data, i. e. initial annotations and approved annotations, into a new training set.
-5. Start again with step 2 until you have labeled enough data.
+6. Iterative model training, i. e. performing *further training steps*, for constructing object detection models incrementally.

 ![Workflow SVG](other/workflow.svg)